- Life & Money

 The good news is that there are other means of generating income from your investment portfolio.
 One such strategy is known as fixed income investing.

 Below, we define fixed income investing and review the types of securities that are generally considered to be fixed income securities.
-We also answer common questions about fixed income investing.
+We will also answer common questions about fixed income investing.

 What is fixed income investing?